Beam Global Executes Binding L - GuruFocus.com

 Subject to completion of due diligence, including completion and review of an audit of Amiga’s financial statements under U.S. GAAP, Beam Global is expected to acquire Amiga for EUR 10M of initial consideration splits as follows: (i) EUR 7M of cash of which EUR 4.5M will be paid at closing and an additional EUR 2.5M paid on Dec.
 31, 2023 and (ii) EUR 3M in Beam Global’s stock distributed in the same proportions and timing as the cash payments.

-The transaction also includes performance based earn-outs which would be distributed to Amiga shareholders based as follows: (i) 2023 earn-out paid in Beam Global’s stock based on 2x the euro value of revenue above EUR 10M and (ii) 2024 earn-out paid in Beam Global’s stock based on 2x the euro value of revenue above the greater of EUR 13.5M or 135% of 2023 revenue.
+The transaction also includes performance based earn-outs which would be distributed to Amiga shareholders, so long as they remain employed by Beam Global, based as follows: (i) 2023 earn-out paid in Beam Global’s stock based on 2x the euro value of revenue above EUR 10M and (ii) 2024 earn-out paid in Beam Global’s stock based on 2x the euro value of revenue above the greater of EUR 13.5M or 135% of 2023 revenue.

 As part of the consideration paid for Amiga, Beam Global will be receiving buildings and land independently valued at EUR 7M as well as plant and equipment independently valued at EUR 6M of replacement value.